MahimnaUpadhyay/MahimnaUpadhyay/README.md

 # 👋 Hello, I'm Mahimna Upadhyay

-I specialize in building web and mobile applications using modern frameworks and technologies.
-Below is a glimpse of my tech stack!
+I'm **Jack of all trades**, meaning I love to try everything out and below are just glimpse of tech stack I know.

 ## Tech Stack